-Academic dishonesty is a serious offense which may result in suspension or expulsion from the University.
+Academic dishonesty is a serious offense which may result in suspension or expulsion from the printed in the undergraduate catalog.

+University.
 The normal sanction for academic dishonesty is a grade of "XF," denoting "failure due to academic dishonesty."
 That grade will normally be recorded on the transcripts of students found responsible for acts of academic dishonesty in addition to any other action taken (e.g., suspension or expulsion).
 The IAA operates under the University of Maryland's policy on academic dishonesty.